-Across the country, 14.5 million kids under 18 live in poverty.
+Across the country, approximately 1 in 5 children under 18 live in poverty.
 These are disproportionately children of color who already struggle with issues of access and equity.
 Without community support, they are more at risk for missing school, dropping out and failing to earn a high school diploma.
 By helping our most vulnerable students stay in school and succeed in life, we are building stronger, healthier and more economically stable communities where every person is capable of reaching his or her greatest potential.

 Working directly in 2,300 schools in 25 states and the District of Columbia, Communities In Schools builds relationships that empower students to stay in school and succeed in life.